aws-samples/amazon-dynamodb-labs/content/modernizr/01-mysql-mcp/index.en.md

 Understanding how your data entities relate to each other is crucial for designing an effective NoSQL structure.
 The analysis identifies:

-- **One-to-Many Relationships**: Parent-child relationships that may benefit from document embedding in DynamoDB
+- **One-to-Many Relationships**: Parent-child relationships that may benefit from modeling as DynamoDB item collections
-- **Many-to-Many Relationships**: Complex associations that require careful modeling in NoSQL
+- **Many-to-Many Relationships**: Associations that require designs such as adjacency lists to model in NoSQL
-- **Hierarchical Data Patterns**: Nested structures that can be optimized using DynamoDB's flexible schema
+- **Hierarchical Data Patterns**: Nested structures that can modeled with composite sort keys

 ### Access Pattern Analysis